From Minor Repairs To Major Replacement

 White EPDM

 Reflects heat: White EPDM has a reflective surface that bounces sunlight away, keeping the roof cooler.
-It can reduce surface temperatures by up to 80°F compared to black EPDM.
+It can reduce surface temperatures by 10-30°F compared to black EPDM.

 Better for warmer climates: White EPDM has better heat-reflective properties, which helps reduce cooling costs during hot summers.